Tangible Assets as a Hedge Against Inflation in 2026: Which Tangible Assets Offer Real Protection—and Why Solar Power Fills the Gap

 • No income — no dividends, no interest, no rent

-• Spread + storage 2–5% — actual costs charged by banks and precious metal dealers
+• Spread and storage: 2–5% — actual costs charged by banks and precious metal dealers

-• Indirect response to inflation — does not protect against every inflationary period
+• Indirect response to inflation — does not provide protection in every phase of inflation

-For premium portfolios, gold remains a sensible addition as a tangible asset, typically accounting for 5–10% of the portfolio.
-High-net-worth family offices generally hold gold and other precious metals as a hedge against tail risk, rather than as a core asset for wealth preservation.
+For premium portfolios, gold remains a sensible addition as a tangible asset, representing 5–10% of the portfolio.
+High-net-worth family offices typically hold gold and other precious metals as a hedge against tail risk, not as a core asset for preserving wealth.
+The fact that central banks have been increasingly buying gold instead of government bonds in recent years provides structural support for the price—but does nothing to address the lack of current income.

 Bitcoin as "digital gold" — not a reliable hedge against inflation in 2026

-Bitcoin is sometimes touted as “digital gold”—the argument that its supply is limited is mathematically correct, but market behavior is driven by speculative cycles, not inflation expectations.
-Drawdowns of over 70% (in 2022, and again in 2025) make Bitcoin unsuitable as a reliable hedge for savers—it remains a speculative asset, comparable to a tech stock, not a precious metal.
+Bitcoin is occasionally touted as “digital gold”—the argument that its money supply is limited is mathematically correct, but market behavior is dominated by speculative cycles, not inflation expectations.
+Drawdowns of over 70% make Bitcoin unsuitable as a reliable hedge for savers—it remains a speculative investment, comparable to a tech stock, not a precious metal.

-Real Estate as a Hedge Against Inflation: Trend Reversal Reached, Net Returns Slim
+4. Real Estate as a Hedge Against Inflation: Trend Reversal Reached, Net Return Narrow

-Residential real estate is on an upward trend again in 2026, but after accounting for costs, taxes, and financing, it rarely yields more than 0–2% per year in top-7 locations.
-The Destatis house price index rose by +3.3% YoY in Q3/2025, while the vdp index for top-7 residential properties rose by +4.7% in Q4/2025.
-The JLL prime gross rental yield stood at 3.56% across the seven largest cities in Q1/2025.
-After renovation costs, management fees, and vacancy rates, net yields typically range between 1.5% and 2.5%—which, after inflation, translates to a real yield close to zero.
+Residential real estate is on the rise again in 2026, but after accounting for costs, taxes, and financing, it rarely yields more than 0–2% per annum in the top-7 locations.
+The Destatis House Price Index rose by +1.4% year-over-year in the first quarter of 2026, while the vdp Index for top-7 residential properties rose more significantly.
+The JLL prime gross rental yield stands at around 3.56% across the seven largest cities.
+After renovation costs, management fees, and vacancy rates, net yields typically range between 1.5% and 2.5%—which, after adjusting for inflation, translates to a real yield close to zero.

 Factors that reduce the gross rental yield of 3.56%

-• 10-year construction loan rates as of May 2026: 3.5–4.3% (Finanztip — market range from standard to top rates) — making traditional leverage unprofitable in top-7 locations
+• 10-year construction loan rates for 2026: approximately 3.5–4.3% (market range from standard to prime rates) — making traditional leverage unprofitable in the top 7 locations

 • GEG Renovation Obligations — Energy Efficiency Requirements, the Threat of Stranded Assets in Existing Buildings